Ministry of Justice (United Kingdom): England and Wales only

 The vast majority of the Ministry of Justice's work takes place in England and Wales.
 The ministry has no responsibility for devolved criminal justice policy, courts, prisons or probation matters in either Scotland or Northern Ireland.

 Within the jurisdiction of England and Wales, the Ministry of Justice is responsible for ensuring that all suspected offenders (including children and young people) are appropriately dealt with from the time they are arrested, until convicted offenders have completed their sentence.
 The ministry is therefore responsible for all aspects of the criminal law, including the scope and content of criminal offences.
 Its responsibilities extend to the commissioning of prison services (through the National Offender Management Service), rehabilitation and reducing offending, victim support, the probation service and the out-of-court system, the Youth Justice Board, sentencing and parole policy, criminal injuries compensation and the Criminal Cases Review Commission.
 The Attorney General for England and Wales (also the Advocate General for Northern Ireland) works with the Ministry of Justice to develop criminal justice policy.

 Other responsibilities limited to England and Wales include the administration of all courts and tribunals, land registration, legal aid and the regulation of legal services, coroners and the investigation of deaths, administrative justice and public law, the maintenance of the judiciary, public guardianship and mental incapacity, supervision of restricted patients detained under the Mental Health Act 1983 and civil law and justice, including the family justice system and claims management regulation.

 Crown dependencies

 The Ministry of Justice is the department that facilitates communication between the Crown dependencies i.e. Jersey, Guernsey and the Isle of Man, and HM Government.
 These are self-governing possessions of the British monarch, through his titles as Duke of Normandy in the Channel Islands and Lord of Mann in the Isle of Man.

 It processes legislation for Royal Assent passed by the insular legislative assemblies and consults the Islands on extending UK legislation to them.
 It also ensures that relevant UK legislation is extended to the islands smoothly.

 Ministers

-The Ministers in the Ministry of Justice are as follows:
+The Ministers in the Ministry of Justice are as follows, with cabinet ministers in bold:

-The Permanent Secretary at the Ministry of Justice is Antonia Romeo, who is by virtue of her office also Clerk of the Crown in Chancery.
+The permanent secretary at the Ministry of Justice is Jo Farrar, who is by virtue of her office also Clerk of the Crown in Chancery.